nesrinesghaier/isometric-submissions/README.md

 ## Isometric submissions
 This is an extension for Chrome that is similar to [isometric contributions](https://github.com/jasonlong/isometric-contributions).
-In fact, it only works with [LeetCode](https://leetcode.com/).
+But this one works with [LeetCode](https://leetcode.com/).
 It allows to switch between your LeetCode submissions chart and an isometric pixel art version.
 It uses [obelisk.js](https://github.com/nosir/obelisk.js) for the isometric graphics.

 Besides being sort of neat looking, this view is interesting in that it highlights the differences between the number of submissions in the platform during